 She purchased a Los Angeles home from Rachel Bilson for $1.349 million in 2005.
 Later, she sold this property to Ginnifer Goodwin for $1.075 million in 2008.

 She also owned a 4,600-square-foot Hollywood home that she later sold for $3.95 million.
-These real estate moves show her business sense beyond entertainment.
+These real estate moves show her business ventures sense beyond entertainment.

 In 2021, she purchased a home in New York’s Hudson Valley for $1.625 million.
 The property spans 4,193 square feet, giving her family plenty of space away from Hollywood.

-Real estate often serves as a solid investment for celebrities, just as we’ve seen with Keanu Reeves’ net worth portfolio.
+Real estate often serves as a solid investment portfolio for celebrities, just as we’ve seen with Keanu Reeves’ net worth portfolio.
 Property can provide both a place to live and a growing asset.

 Born Elizabeth Jean Philipps on June 25, 1979, in Oak Park, Illinois, Busy got her nickname from a childhood babysitter who found her always on the move.